This Earth Day, Stick a Fork in the Climate Catastrophe by Going Vegan

 What Is Earth Day?

-Fifty-two years ago, 20 million Americans celebrated the inaugural Earth Day when they took to the streets to demonstrate for a clean, livable environment.
+Fifty-three years ago, 20 million Americans celebrated the inaugural Earth Day when they took to the streets to demonstrate for a clean, livable environment.
 Now, Earth Day activism comes in many different forms.

 This year, whether you’re hosting an Earth Day luncheon, getting a to-go latte in a reusable coffee mug instead of a plastic one, or taking a turn cooking dinner for your roommates, choosing vegan foods and drinks is the way to do good for the planet.